philltran/message_private/README.md

 DEVELOPMENT AND TEST
 ------------------
  * Create og permissions and permission checking for private messages.
+ * Message should not allowed create without a user or group.
  * Auto set the group in views code for group messages or provide warning.
  * Add a "To Groups" field in Sent view when private_message_og is enabled.
  * Remove the "Create a new message" from the "Group" tab or add above filters.